erikh2000/sl-lipz/docs/LipzFormat.md

 ### "Sees" Command

 Character will look at a prop or another character for at least a moment.
-Engine should be implemented to have characters automatically look at interesting things like people talking.
+Game should be implemented to have characters automatically look at interesting things like people talking.
 This command will override the default target of attention temporarily.

 Syntax: [ **character** ] sees { **prop** | **target-character** }

 variable         | description
 -----------------|------------
-time             | See "Time Format" section. character        | ID of a character in the scene. prop             | ID of a prop in the scene. target-character | ID of a character in the scene.
+character        | ID of a character in the scene.
+If omitted, the character for which the Lipz file is playing should be used. prop             | ID of a prop in the scene. target-character | ID of a character in the scene.

 ### "Stares" Command

 Character will look at a prop or another character and continue to look.
-Engine should be implemented to have characters automatically look at interesting things like people talking.
+Game should be implemented to have characters automatically look at interesting things like people talking.
 This command will override the default target of attention until the "stop staring" command is given.

 Syntax: [ **character** ] stares { **prop** | **target-character** }

 variable         | description
 -----------------|------------
-time             | See "Time Format" section. character        | ID of a character in the scene. prop             | ID of a prop in the scene. target-character | ID of a character in the scene.
+character        | ID of a character in the scene.
+If omitted, the character for which the Lipz file is playing should be used. prop             | ID of a prop in the scene. target-character | ID of a character in the scene.